 Mental Health After a Car Accident

 Car accidents are traumatic events, and the psychological impact is often underestimated.
-Published studies report a wide range of post-crash PTSD, anxiety, and depression symptoms, and many survivors experience some level of distress in the months after a crash.
-Common experiences include driving anxiety, hypervigilance, sleep disruption, irritability, and intrusive thoughts.
-These are common trauma responses, not signs of weakness.
+Studies show that 30% to 40% of car accident survivors experience symptoms of PTSD, anxiety, or depression in the months following a crash.
+Common experiences include driving anxiety (especially on the road where the accident occurred), hypervigilance behind the wheel, sleep disruption, irritability, and intrusive thoughts about the accident.
+These are normal trauma responses, not signs of weakness.

 Seeking mental health support is both personally beneficial and strategically relevant to your legal claim.
 A documented history of mental health treatment related to the accident strengthens the non-economic damages component of your case.
 More importantly, untreated anxiety and depression can impair your physical recovery and overall quality of life.
 Many therapists specialize in trauma and can provide evidence-based treatments like EMDR or cognitive behavioral therapy specifically for accident-related symptoms.
 Your health insurance typically covers mental health treatment, and the costs can also be included in your legal claim.